Klaudia-Czerska/calculator/README.md

 # WINDOWS CALCULATOR
 This is a first working version of calculator.
-It has some bugs.
+It has A LOT of bugs.
 I have done it to challenge myself - no lines of code were copied from tutorial.
 I have tried to make it resemble the Windows calculator app, as you can see it needs a little bit of work to be 1:1, but it is just a start.

 ![SCREENSHOT](https://github.com/Klaudia-Czerska/calculator/assets/134537052/aa8df148-9440-4f63-a38e-7b5baa4af140)